 • Ross: $24.99

-5. Ross vs. T.J.Maxx: Calvin Klein and Adidas athletic socks?
-It’s a tie.
+5. Prices are comparable at Ross and T.J.Maxx for Calvin Klein and Adidas athletic socks.

 It’s safe to assume the moral of the story is that Macy’s is always more expensive than Ross and T.J.Maxx.
 The big headline here is that the two discount stores offer identical pricing on six-packs of men’s socks.